Dukes assistant coach enshrined on May 2nd

 Dukes all-time steal leader to continue career in Germany

-Rachel Wojdowski enters her fifth season on the Duquesne women's basketball staff - her second as assistant coach after serving a director of basketball operations during the 2011, 2012 and 2013 seasons.
+Rachel Wojdowski enters her sixth season on the Duquesne women's basketball staff - her third as assistant coach after serving a director of basketball operations during the 2011, 2012 and 2013 seasons.
 During her time on the Bluff in both positions, Duquesne has won 111 games.
 Serving as defensive coordinator, the Dukes have improved their margin of victory by 25 percent under her guidance.
 Wojdowski helped recruit the 51st best class in the country by ESPNW.

 She joined the women's basketball staff after a successful five-year professional playing career overseas which included stops in Bulgaria, Belgium, Luxembourg, Germany and Holland.

 Wojdowski joined the Dukes' team as a walk-on for the 2001 season, but transferred to UNC Wilmington where she played under current Duquesne head coach Dan Burt.
-After leading the Seahawks to a 22-6 season in 2003, she reinjured her ACL.
+After leading the Seahawks to a 22-6 season in 2003.